What really is the correct spinal posture?

 The two methods noted below are the theory of intra-compartmental pressure, and intra-abdominal pressure mechanism.
 It should be noted here that without use of the above mentioned methods there runs a high risk of serious injury when lifting heavy loads of weight.
 As I said in the beginning it is important to keep in mind what we're using the posture for.
 If you want to look into those methods of tension and muscular use I highly recommend it.
 These topics are well outside the scope of this article, but great compliments to what I'm talking about...

 When lifting weights the goal is to build muscular strength, size, or endurance while working against resistance.
 In martial art, more importance is put on having the alignment to divert, project, or accept incoming force.
-It is held in all martial arts acceptance and diversion are accomplished more easily through alignment and technique as opposed to muscular strength.
-Although one complements the other, alignment and technique is preferred because that precision is something that lasts much longer than the strength gotten from muscular force in a single contraction or various contractions.
+It is a common idea in Chinese martial arts that acceptance and diversion of force are accomplished more easily through alignment and technique as opposed to muscular strength.
+Although one complements the other, alignment and technique is generally trained more often because that precision is something that lasts much longer than the strength gotten from muscular force in a single contraction or various contractions.

-In conclusion I feel this elongated spinal/ martial posture is meant for day to day life and realistic application toward routine actions, upright pushing, pulling, and of course in most martial applications.
+In conclusion I feel this elongated spinal/ hanging posture is meant for day to day life and realistic application toward routine actions, upright pushing and pulling.
 Lifting posture is meant for use in building muscular strength, and specifically lifting higher amounts of weight that require greater amount of support and should not be superimposed onto day to day actions unless moving heavy weight up from, or lowering down to the ground.
 Personally in clinical practice I have used this posture for correcting the above mentioned postural alignment problems and various other issues surrounding the spine and pain resulting from these misalignments.

 Daniel R. Hyde